black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 24
 Now declare a length variable and assign it the length of your sorted array, and a middle variable that has the value of the length divided by 2, subtracted by 1.

+# Step 25
+Using ternary syntax, check if length is even using your isEven function.
+If it is, return the average of the number at the middle index and the number after that.
+If it's odd, return the number at the middle index – you'll need to round the middle value up.